RaghadAlshammari03/WebRobotControlPanel/README.md

-# 🤖 TASK1 : Robot Control Panel
+#  TASK1 : Robot Control Panel🤖

 This project is a web-based control panel for a robot.
 It allows users to control the robot's movements using a joystick interface and stop the robot with a dedicated button.
 The commands are sent to a backend server and stored in a database for further processing.